We help those turned down by other companies

 What to do when you are refused home insurance

-Your first action when you have been refused or declined insurance is to consult the insurer to find out exactly why your policy was rejected at renewal or why you have received a notice of cancellation mid-term.
+Your first action when you have been refused or declined insurance is to consult your insurer.
+You can then find out exactly why your policy was not renewed or why it has been cancelled mid-term.

-If the insurer is unable to reinstate the policy at renewal or mid-term, you will need to make contact with a specialist household insurer urgently to ensure that your home is not left uninsured for any period of time.
+If your insurer is unable to reinstate the policy you will need to find new cover.
+Contact a specialist home insurer as soon as possible so that your home is not left uninsured.